 A large part of our Field Guides team lives in the very birdy US state of Arizona.
 Micah Riegner, John Coons, Chris Benesh, Dave Stejskal, and Rose Ann Rowlett take us around the state to a broad diversity of habitats as they show off the many species of woodpeckers that inhabit Arizona's deserts, canyons, plateaus, and mountain forests.

-Our 61 episodes have a total runtime of over 21 hours.
-We launched in September 2020 with 18 videos and are currently adding a new video 3-4 times per month.
-Most episodes are 15-20 minutes, with some shorter, and others longer.
+Our 83 episodes have a total runtime of over 25 hours.
+We launched in September 2020 with 18 videos and are currently adding new videos regularly.
+Many episodes are 15-20 minutes, with some shorter, and others longer.

 Renewals for monthly and annual subscriptions occur automatically at the end of each monthly or annual term unless you cancel your subscription.

 If you wish to cancel your subscription, you may do so by logging into your account.
 In your account, click on "Billing Info" at upper right.
 If you have one or more subscriptions set to automatically renew, you will see a section titled "Active Subscriptions."
 Locate the subscription you wish to cancel, and click on the "Cancel" button to its right.
 A subscription cancellation goes into effect at the end of your monthly or annual subscription term (in other words, your subscription is allowed to expire at the end of the current term).